masonmark/testing-library-breaks-vitest-browser-mode/README.md

 This is a minimal project to reproduce a bug.

-This bug reproduction was refactored, at Great Expense and Inconvenience, from a large production monorepo.
+This bug reproduction was factored out of a large production monorepo, at Great Expense and Inconvenience.

 This is a minimal working project which uses [vitest in Browser Mode](https://vitest.dev/guide/browser.html) to test its awesome code.